vstoykovbg/make-random-seed/README.md

 TLDR: if you use Electrum 1.9.8, tick `[x] BIP39 seed` when using BIP39 seed (created by this script or manually with dice), otherwise it would not work.

-This script `make_random_seed.pl` does not compute the checksum according to a <a href="https://en.bitcoin.it/wiki/BIP_0039">BIP39</a>.
+This script `make_random_seed.pl` does not compute the checksum according to the <a href="https://en.bitcoin.it/wiki/BIP_0039">BIP39</a>.
 Also, if you use the Diceware-like lits you probably will not get a mnemonic seed with correct checksum.

 It looks like Electrum 1.9.8 works without computing the checksum.
 I tested it with an arbitrary mnemonic seed and the program is accepting it.